cs6006/cs6006.github.io/content/blog/second.md

-This made me a little nervous, since it was not part of the plan, but I steered things along: "Well this is great, but what if the other city confuses the hot dog order with just a double order, or a burger that is chopped up and mixed into spaghetti?"
+This made me a little nervous, since it was not part of the plan, but I steered things along: "Well this is great, but what if the other city confuses the hot dog order with _two_ burgers or _two_ things of spaghetti?
+Or a burger that is chopped up and mixed into spaghetti?"

-They figured out the way to make me happy:
+They figured out a way to make me happy:

 <center>